cloudcomputingandbigdata/twittermap/README.md

 ![shot](shot.png)

 ### AWS Demo
 View the [twitter map](http://twittmap.q3f5vtg5g3.us-west-2.elasticbeanstalk.com/) on beanstalk.
+The app is deployed by Elastic Beanstalk, while the streaming and Elasticsearch parts are on another instance.
+Nginx is used to prevent public access to Elasticsearch.

 ### Twitter Map

-- Get tweets from twitter Streaming API using pre-defined track words and store them to ElasticSearch engine.
+- Get tweets from twitter Streaming API using pre-defined track words and store them to Elasticsearch engine.
 - Use MapBox API to render these tweets on the map based on your configuration on control panel.
 - You should choose a keyword from the dropdown list to display only those tweets which contain the keyword.
 - You could filter the new tweets within last X minutes where X is your input.